Web Access Architecture and Sizing

 • Additionally, an Application Proxy can be used.
 For more information, see Azure Entra ID Application Proxy.

-• Nasuni recommends enabling Web Access on a dedicated Nasuni Edge Appliance (NEA) and managing it through a Nasuni Management Console (NMC).
+• Nasuni recommends enabling Web Access on a dedicated Nasuni Edge Appliance (NEA).
 A dedicated NEA provides easier workload management and allows for deployment outside the office, such as in a data center.

 Sizing